 That being said, copper washed FMJ bullets with a steel case produced by Brown Bear, Tula, or Wolf are by far the most common choices for 7.62x39mm ammo out there.
 These bullets use a steel core and are not allowed at many shooting ranges.
 However, those same companies (plus others like Federal and Hornady) do make soft point or hollow point 7.62×39 hunting ammunition as well.

 On the other hand, there is a much wider variety of ammunition for the .300 Blackout.
 This ammo ranges from plain old FMJ and open tip match (OTM) best suited to work at the range on one end of the spectrum to hollow point and ballistic tip ammo designed for hunting and personal protection on the other end.

 There are also a variety of subsonic ammo choices available for the 300 Blackout as well (to include one from Hornady that should work well for hunting).

 Prices and availability for each cartridge vary from region to region, but 7.62×39 ammo is generally much more common and much less expensive than .300 Blackout ammunition.

-If you’d like to learn more about some of the various hunting ammunition choices for the 7.62×39, read this article:
+If you’d like to learn more about some of the various hunting ammunition choices for the 300 Blackout and 7.62×39, read these articles: